OCA/connector-magento/magentoerpconnect/doc/guides/monitor_resolve_jobs.rst

 ===============================================================

-When jobs are interrupted, they won't commit any changes to the database and will be restarted on the start of the OpenERP server.
+When jobs are interrupted, they won't commit any changes to the database and will be restarted on the start of the Odoo server.

 Note that the actions performed on Magento by a job could of course not be reverted, so they will be done 2 times.